isc-projects/kea/doc/sphinx/arm/ext-gss-tsig.rst

 The credential cache can be displayed using ``klist``.

-In production it is better to rely on a Kerberos Credential Manager as the System Security Services Daemon (``sssd``).
+In production, it is better to rely on a Kerberos Credential Manager as the System Security Services Daemon (``sssd``).

-The server principal will be "DNS/server.example.org@EXAMPLE.ORG¨ or for AD "DNS/<server>.<domain>@<REALM>".
+When using BIND 9, the server principal is in the form "DNS/server.example.org@EXAMPLE.ORG¨;
+with AD, the format is "DNS/<server>.<domain>@<REALM>".

 .. _stats-gss-tsig: